cmusatyalab/elijah-provisioning/README.md

 [virtman-main]: http://virt-manager.org/wp-content/uploads/2013/04/virt-manager-vm-list.png "virt-manager"
 [virtman-add]: http://virt-manager.org/wp-content/uploads/2013/04/virt-manager-new-connection.png "virt-manager"

-![virt manager][virtman-main]

 [virt-manager](http://virt-manager.org) is used for display/keyboard/mouse interaction with virtual machine instances.
 You should run virt-manager and add __remote__ connections to each nephele server node in order to see what instances are running there and interact with them.

 ![Adding a remote connection][virtman-add]

+While nephele VMs can be viewed/interacted with via virt-manager just like normal KVM/QEMU instances...

+![virt manager][virtman-main]

-While nephele VMs can be viewed/interacted with via virt-manager just like normal KVM/QEMU instances, they have to be managed by using nephele-client which has the following command-line interface:
+...they have to be managed by using nephele-client which has the following command-line interface:

 ```bash
 $ nephele-client